The Best 5 Infusions to Relieve a Cough

 Among the cough relieving teas, peppermint tea (Mentha spicata) is one of the most popular.
 It’s attributed to anti-inflammatory, antiseptic, analgesic, carminative, and stimulant properties.

-You can drink it on its own, without any additives, or you can add a touch of lemon or a slice of fresh orange.
+You can drink it on its own or you can add a touch of lemon or a slice of fresh orange.
 The result is usually aromatic, refreshing, and delicious.